Table of Contents

 Once a workflow has been triggered, it goes on to perform the actions.
 Actions are the pieces of work that GoHighLevel does automatically.
 These can include sending emails or SMS messages, assigning the lead to a sales representative, updating custom fields, and even creating internal notifications for your team.

 The power lies in how you integrate these pieces.
 Rather than sending out the same message, you can take someone on an entire journey.
 Someone can receive a welcome message right off the bat, a polite nudge the following day, and a warm message a couple of days after that.
-Everything happens on autopilot once you set it up.
+Everything happens on autopilot once you set it up, showcasing the effectiveness of ghl workflow automation.

 Using Conditions and Logic in Workflows